-Quick Answer: For most backyard keepers the Run Chicken T50 is the better automatic coop door of 2026 — its rechargeable battery lasts roughly 1–2 years between charges (versus about 6 months on the Omlet’s 4×AA cells, per each maker’s specs) and its one-piece aluminum guillotine door installs on almost any coop in minutes.
+Quick Answer: For most backyard keepers the Run Chicken T50 is the better automatic coop door of 2026 — its 2×AA batteries (included) last about a year (versus about 6 months on the Omlet’s 4×AA cells, per each maker’s specs) and its one-piece aluminum guillotine door installs on almost any coop in minutes.
+Want zero battery changes?
+Run Chicken’s separate Eternal door adds a built-in solar panel and rechargeable AAs rated up to 5 years.
 Pick the Omlet Autodoor instead if you own an Omlet Eglu coop (it bolts straight on), prefer a horizontal sliding door, or want the control panel mounted separately from the door.
-Both cost about $180, both open and close on a light sensor or timer, and both have built-in safety sensors that stop the door on an obstruction.
+The T50 runs about $140 versus roughly $180 for the base Omlet Autodoor, both open and close on a light sensor or timer, and both have built-in safety sensors that stop the door on an obstruction.
 If you want the shortest answer: Run Chicken for battery life and universal fit, Omlet for Eglu owners and separate-panel flexibility.

 An automatic coop door is the single best quality-of-life upgrade for a backyard flock — it lets your hens out at dawn and locks them in at dusk whether or not you’re home, which is exactly when predators come calling.
 Two doors dominate the buyer shortlists: the Run Chicken T50 and the Omlet Autodoor.
 They land at almost the same price and both do the core job well, so the right pick comes down to battery type, door style, coop compatibility, and how you want to control it.
 We put the two head to head on the specs that actually change your daily keeping.